OmikroPersei/Decentralized-Storage-System/README.md

 - Hashing Algorithms: Utilization of hashing principles for effective data distribution.
 - Framework for Scalability: A foundational framework that can be scaled for larger networks.
 - Basic Data Security: Initial measures for data security within the system.

-# Implementation

-The project will be implemented using C and C++, allowing for flexibility and performance in building the decentralized storage system.

 # Future Scope